301: Cave Dwellers

 Folgers Instant Coffee Crystals had a popular TV ad campaign in the 1970s and early 1980s involving real coffee at famous restaurants being covertly swapped for their instant brew.
 Amazingly, the people in the commercial could not tell the difference.

 See above note.

 Before the dawn of time.
 A race of Druids.
 Nobody knew who they were, or where they came from.

-These are paraphrased lyrics from the song “Stonehenge” by Spinal Tap: “In ancient times … Hundreds of years before the dawn of history lived a strange race of people … the Druids.
+Paraphrasing the spoken word introduction to the song “Stonehenge” by Spinal Tap: “In ancient times … Hundreds of years before the dawn of history lived a strange race of people … the Druids.
 No one knows who they were or what they were doing, but their legacy remains, hewn into the living rock … Of Stonehenge.”

 This is CNN … Luke.

 James Earl Jones is an actor especially known for his deep voice, which has been heard most famously in the original Star Wars trilogy as the voice of Darth Vader, and for a time as the interstitial voice announcer for CNN.

 Check it out.
 They worship the Munsingwear penguin.

 Munsingwear is an American clothing manufacturer dating back to the late 1800s.
 Their logo is a penguin.
 They were once associated with polo-styled shirts made from man-made fabrics—the kind of thing pro bowlers would wear.
 Today they are under the aegis of Perry Ellis and have improved their styling to suit the times.